Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 As you slip away, your biggest worry is the Track reaction, which can completely shut down your attempts to hide.
 Pay attention to which enemies have their reaction available, and do everything you can to force them to use it before you hide.
-Hit so hard that your opponent has to focus on dodging or blocking, team up with durable frontliners who deliberately provoke attacks of opportunity with the _overpowered_ affix, apply stacks of lethargic, or dip in, strike, dip out and then dodge the resulting attack of opportunity!
+Hit so hard that your opponent has to focus on dodging or blocking, team up with durable frontliners who deliberately provoke attacks of opportunity with the _overpowered_ affix, apply stacks of blinded or lethargic, or dip in, strike, dip out and then dodge the resulting attack of opportunity before you vanish again!

 </div>